DavidCalebChaparroOrozco/Daily-Projects/README.md

   - **Error Handling**: The application includes basic error handling for scenarios such as attempting to remove a non-existent user story or loading data from a missing file.
 This improves robustness and user experience.

   This project was an excellent opportunity to apply the MVC design pattern in a practical context while enhancing my understanding of data management and user interaction in Python applications.
 I gained valuable experience in structuring code for maintainability and scalability, making it easier to extend features in future iterations of the project.
+* Day 279: ETL Process with Python for SQL Server to PostgreSQL

+  Today, I focused on building an ETL (Extract, Transform, Load) process using Python to transfer data from a SQL Server database to a PostgreSQL database.
+The project involved creating two scripts: `test.py` for testing the connection to SQL Server and `etl.py` for extracting data, transforming it if necessary, and loading it into PostgreSQL.
+Here are the key highlights:

+  - **Database Connection**: The `test.py` script establishes a connection to the SQL Server using the `pyodbc` library.
+It verifies the connection by attempting to connect and handling any exceptions that may arise.
+Successful connections confirm that the database is accessible.

+  - **Data Extraction**: The `etl.py` script utilizes `SQLAlchemy` and `pandas` to extract data from specific tables in the SQL Server database.
+A SQL query is executed to retrieve the names of tables of interest, including 'DimProduct', 'DimProductSubcategory', 'DimProductCategory', 'DimSalesTerritory', and 'FactInternetSales'.

+  - **Data Loading**: After extracting the data, the script loads it into PostgreSQL using the `to_sql` method from `pandas`.
+Each table's data is prefixed with 'stg_' to indicate that it is staging data.
+The process includes handling potential errors during data loading and providing feedback on the number of rows imported.

+  - **Environment Variables**: Although commented out in the code, there is a provision for retrieving sensitive information like passwords and user IDs from environment variables.
+This practice enhances security by avoiding hardcoded credentials.

+  - **Error Handling**: Both scripts include robust error handling mechanisms.
+Any issues encountered during connection, extraction, or loading are caught and logged, ensuring that users are informed of any problems that occur during execution.

+  - **Scalability**: The design allows for easy modifications and extensions.
+New tables can be added to the extraction process without significant changes to the existing code structure.

+  This project served as an excellent introduction to ETL processes in Python, providing hands-on experience with database connections, data extraction techniques, and loading mechanisms.
+I gained valuable insights into managing data workflows and ensuring data integrity throughout the transfer process between different database systems.